benjarn374/sqlitor/README.md

 # Design
 Sqlitor is eye-catching with Mini.css https://github.com/Chalarangelo/mini.css

-# How To add password ?
+# How To add a password ?
 Simply edit file and add your SHA1 password in config section on the top of the file.
 To generate your SHA1 password you can use https://www.sha1.fr/